Sea level rise is increasing the frequency and severity of tidal flooding across Broward communities.

 These areas and other low elevation coastal areas experience nuisance "sunny day" flooding during the highest tides of the year (i.e. King Tides).
 This flooding has become more frequent and severe over time due to rising sea levels and more severe storms.

 The USACE collected water, ground, and seawall elevation data to model existing local conditions.
 This data was combined with rainfall, storm surge, and groundwater models to estimate peak water elevations.
-The USACE modeled various combinations of high tide levels and high frequency 5, 10, and 20 year storm surge events, in addition to alternative future conditions with +1 and +2 feet of sea level rise.
+The USACE modeled various combinations of high tide levels and high frequency 5, 10, and 20-year storm surge events, in addition to alternative future conditions with +1 and +2 feet of sea level rise.

 The USACE modeled the impacts of potential improvements to seawalls, which includes filling in existing seawall gaps, raising existing seawalls, and installing additional seawalls.
 The USACE may model other potential improvements, including raising streets, installing backflow preventer valves on stormwater drains, installing additional pumping capacity, and other structural and non-structural actions.
 The report can be downloaded for your review.
 Additionally, the video and presentation from the September 10, 2018 stakeholder workshop are available to download.